Kaizer1917/DenAI/README.md

 truffle migrate
 ```

-Start a minimum of 5 instances of EthML server, in 5 different terminal windows.
+Start a minimum of 5 instances of DenAI server, in 5 different terminal windows.
 Note: the digit given as flag denotes the account out of the 10 ganache generated accounts to be used by the server for sending transactions:
 ```
-node ./ethML_server 0
+node ./DenAI_server 0
-node ./ethML_server 1
+node ./DenAI_server 1
 ...
 ...
-node ./ethML_server 4
+node ./DenAI_server 4
 ```

 ### Testing